PaddlePaddle/VisualDL/README.md

 | ---------- | ------ | ------------------------------------ |
 | file_path  | string | File path of the log file.
 Required. |
 #### Example
-Suppose there is a log file named `vdlrecords.1605533348.log` in directory `./log`.
-We can get scalar data in `loss` tag by
+If there is a log file named `vdlrecords.1605533348.log` in the directory of `./log`, we can retrieve the data under the 'loss' tag in the scalar by:
 ```python
 from visualdl import LogReader
 reader = LogReader(file_path='./vdlrecords.1605533348.log')
 data = reader.get_data('scalar', 'loss')
 print(data)
 ```
-The result is a list：
+The result will be a list shown as below：
 ```python
 ...
 id: 5